 Saving Your Teeth

-In a root canal procedure, the living tissue inside the tooth, known as pulp, is carefully removed, and the resulting void is filled with specialized dental materials infused with medication to fully restore the tooth’s functionality.
-Opting for root canal therapy not only preserves your natural tooth, prolonging its lifespan, but also safeguards and maintains the integrity of the surrounding jawbone and supporting tissues.
-Whenever feasible, preserving your natural tooth can spare you from future pain and costly treatments.
+During a root canal, the infected pulp inside the tooth is carefully removed and replaced with specialized materials, often infused with medication, to restore the tooth’s function.
+Choosing root canal therapy helps preserve your natural tooth, extending its life while protecting the surrounding bone and tissues.
+Whenever possible, saving your natural tooth can prevent future discomfort and costly procedures.

-- Redness or swelling in the gums adjacent to the affected tooth.
+- Redness or swelling around the affected tooth

-- The presence of an abscess or a pimple on the gum tissue.
+- Presence of an abscess or a pimple on the gums

 The Root Canal Treatment Plan